+The City received two letters of support for the draft Housing Element, one from the League of Women Voters and another from the City's affordable housing consultant Neighborhood Housing Services Silicon Valley.
 Copies of written comments received preceding or during the hearing can be found in Appendix A - Public Participation.

-Public Hearing-City Council Meeting - xxxx
+Public Hearing-City Council Meeting - October 28, 2014

-On [enter date here], 2014, the Los Altos City Council held a public hearing to review an administrative draft of the City's updated Housing Element.
-The meeting was attended by # Council members.
+On October 28, 2014, the Los Altos City Council held a public hearing to review the public review draft of the City's updated Housing Element.